kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Attended Naparima Girls' High School (involved in a lot of choir, theatre stuff, also in Sciences class.
 A-levels subjects:
   Physics, Maths, Art, General Paper).
 I was part of my school's choir, and Prescon.
 I also played drums for our school's Steelpan orchestra, took traps (drums) lessons at the Normandie, played Squash, Netball, Football for a bit and was part of the Gymnastics and Swimteam.
+Also a member of the Indian Cultural Club and completed one grade of piano.
 Also Brownie, Junior, Senior girl guides (this might be too far back!)

 ## Film